cynthiateeters/hap-blog-starter/content/blog/hybit-colors-lab.md

 ## Try it out!

-{% hapPose "waving", "HAP waving goodbye with his new color knowledge", 180 %}
+{% hapPose "thumbs-up", "HAP approving accessible color systems", 300 %}

 I learned SO much building this lab, and I hope you'll find it helpful too!
 Whether you're just starting with web design or you've been using hex codes forever (like me), there's something here for you.